DiligentGraphics/DiligentSamples/Tutorials/Tutorial03_Texturing/readme.md

 m_pImmediateContext->CommitShaderResources(m_SRB, COMMIT_SHADER_RESOURCES_FLAG_TRANSITION_RESOURCES);
 ```

-Using shader resource binding object allows efficiently commiting all resources required by all shaders
+Using shader resource binding object allows efficiently commit all resources required by all shaders
 in the pipeline state.